SV-Engineer/tulip/README.md

   * TIL that initializing a struct with empty curly braces is a succinct way of guaranteeing all members are initialized to default values.
 I.e an 'int' type would be initialized to a value of `0` while a 'float' or 'double' will be initialized to a value of `0.0`.

   * Today I realized that I am still writing this with an embedded mindset.
 On a uController, when writing an interrupt driven system, sleeping is the way to save power.
 I believe my efforts to write threads have been hampered by this mindset.
 I think that instead of putting waits into the rendering thread, I need a "Tick" timer to send a signal to start and update every so often.

+  * The timer call back function needs to return the "interval" input to restart the timer.
+So the requirements and steps to put rendering into its own thread and decouple it from the rest of the logic is as follows:
+    - Requirements
+      * A boolean pointer and associated semaphore for interprocess communication of when to quit.
+(It may be that the Semaphore could be a mutex, but I have thoughts on why it should be a semaphore that I can't quite articulate right now).
+      * A condition variable and an associated mutex so that the rendering thread can be "put to sleep" until the rendering timer signals it to start back up.

+    - Steps:
+      1. Create the aforementioned objects.

+      2. Create a thread for rendering that is dependent upon the condition variable being signaled.

+      3. Detach created thread because rendering should (probably) be independent of the engine logic.
+Also we don't want hang ups in the event polling if it can be helped.

+      4. Create the timer that causes rendering to happen.

+      5. Poll for the quit event and update the boolean pointer appropriately.
+The render thread should have a while loop based upon said boolean.

+      6. Keep rendering until exit.
+Upon exit deallocate any memory used.